 - ✓ WARNING: Use of a CPU Cooling Fan is required to prevent CPU from overheating.
 The Fan should be installed first before inserting the CPU into its socket. - 1.
 Locate the ZIF (Zero Insertion Force) Socket 370. - First open the socket by pulling the lever sideways, then upwards.
 Notice how the lever locks in place when pressed all the way down. - 3.
 The CPU must be inserted with the correct orientation.
-One corner of the CPU has a "Notch" and looks different that the other three.
-This corner is also missing a pin unlike the other three.
+One corner of the CPU has a "Notch".
 Align this corner towards the end of the lever as shown in the figure at right.
-Insert the CPU, press it down.

-4. Close the lever until it locks into place.
+Insert the CPU and press it down. - 4.
+Close the lever until it locks into place.